 Dr Egidijus Mardosas is one of Lithuania’s leading experts on contemporary Aristotelianism and, more particularly, the thought of Alasdair MacIntyre.
 His thesis, defended in June 2017, argues for the emancipatory potential of the MacIntyrean politics of the common good.
 He is the author of several scholarly papers on Aristotelianism and Alasdair MacIntyre’s political philosophy, including “Marxism and Aristotelian Ethics“ in Filosofija.
 Sociologija (2016 Nr.
 3 (27)).
 Dr Mardosas took part in Mykolas Romeris University’s research project ‘Structures of Meaning’ funded by the Research Council of Lithuanian and led by Prof. Andrius Bielskis.

-Henrikas Žukauskas has submitted his PhD thesis on the theology of Yves Congar at Vrije Universiteit Amsterdam and awaits his viva to be held in the summer of 2018.
-In his thesis he argues that the link between human creative and free activity, on the one hand, and the divine activity, on the other hand, is at the core of the theology of Yves Congar.
+Dr Henrikas Žukauskas has a PhD in theology at Vrije Universiteit Amsterdam.
+His thesis was on the theology of Yves Congar.
+There he argues that the link between human creative and free activity, on the one hand, and the divine activity, on the other hand, is at the core of the theology of Yves Congar.
 He also engages with Thomas Aquinas and shows its relevance for contemporary thought.
 In particular, Henrikas is interested in the critical aspects of contemporary theology, including liberation theology, and its implications for both political and ecological theology as well as for social critique.
 He is the author of several scholarly publications including “Yves Congar: Theologian of the Church” in Communio Viatorum 52 (2010): 106-115.